Eggs and Babies

 Current advice from Public Health England is to start weaning babies onto a more solid diet from about six months of age.
 As part of this it’s suggested that new foods be introduced one at a time so that any potential allergies or aversions can be spotted.

 Eggs are an ideal food to introduce during this period because they are soft and can be broken down, making them easier to eat and swallow.
-From a nutritional perspective, bringing them to the table early on provides a good source of high quality protein, vitamins such as vitamin D and B12, minerals including iodine and selenium as well as helping to acclimatise your baby to eggs as food item.
+From a nutritional perspective, bringing them to the table early on provides a good source of high quality protein, vitamins such as vitamin D and B12, minerals including iodine and selenium as well as helping to acclimatise your baby to eggs as a food item.

 Runny eggs and babies